KevinWilsonAT/KevinWilsonAT/README-en.md

 </p>
 Graduated in Systems Analysis and Development in 2017 and postgraduate degree in Data Science and Artificial Intelligence in 2024.

-I'm a Web and Sotfware Developer since 2023.
+I'm a Web and Sotfware Developer for 4 years.
 I believe that in learning, in addition to programming efficiency, it is also necessary to be someone who is always willing to <strong>learn</strong>, <strong>interact</strong>, <strong>innovate</strong>, <strong >adapt to grow</strong>.

 For me, a good programming is done with clean and easy to read codes, which are understandable to developers